denkbares/jspwiki/jspwiki-multiwiki/MultiFolderWikiDocumentation.md

 Flat Mode:
 ---------------
-To confiure the flat-mode, You have to specify a distinct folder name for the main-wiki-content.
+To configure the flat-mode, You have to specify a distinct folder name for the main-wiki-content.
 Then, the main-wiki-content (txt-files, attachments, OLD-folder,....) is stored there.
 You can do so by specifiying the folder by 'jspwiki.mainFolder' in the jspwiki-custom.properties file, as for example: